The Healthy Living Plan Blog using Logosynthesis®

 I would like to write something profound today as I bring one phase of my career to a close and open the door to something new and unknown.
 The word that has been capturing my attention lately is ‘courage’.
 The ability to do something that frightens one.
 There are lots of quotes on courage from Nelson Mandela to Winston Churchill, with the encouragement to draw on our strength in an effort to overcome our failures and achieve success.
 As life happens, … Read More

+It can be stressful to manage life transitions.
+We all look to manage life transitions and these transitions are not always comfortable.
 This morning I read a post written by Dr. Willem Lammers, the founder of Logosynthesis, on work he is developing in the area of life transitions.
 As always, I am interested in applying the concepts to my everyday life.
 Top of mind is the current labour dispute between government and the teachers union in Nova Scotia.
-Here are some thoughts for consideration: Kicked out of comfort zones: According to Willem, we tend to cope in life by avoiding discomfort and finding stability through coping techniques, … Read More
+Here are some thoughts for consideration: … Read More

 Stances: Our Premier vs. Our Teachers